Hi Friend!

 In 2011, I left MIT to move to San Francisco and focus on making Quizlet an amazing tool for learning.
 Over the next 8 years, Quizlet’s team grew to 200 people.
 We built it into a ubiquitous tool in education, helping tens of millions of students learn in a new way.
 We built revenue to make it sustainable and raised several rounds of venture capital funding.
 After working on Quizlet for almost fifteen years, I decided it was time to take a break and think about what I wanted to do next.

-The New Andrew
+The Andrew Construction Zone

 Old-school Under Construction gif